Clothing Manufacturing in Vietnam: 2026 Guide

 published on 01 June 2026

-Vietnam shipped $44 billion in apparel during 2024, second only to China and ahead of Bangladesh (WTO World Trade Statistical Review, 2024).
+Vietnam is the world's third-largest apparel exporter, shipping about $34 billion in clothing during 2024, roughly 6.1% of global clothing exports and behind only China and Bangladesh (WTO textiles and clothing profile, 2024).
+Its total textile and garment export turnover reached about $44 billion the same year (VietnamPlus, reporting VITAS data, 2024).
 The country pairs three things almost no rival market combines, EVFTA duty-free access to the EU, CPTPP coverage across the Pacific Rim, and the deepest performance-fabric capability in Asia.
 That is why Nike, Adidas, Lululemon, Patagonia, and Arc'teryx all anchor production here.

 The tradeoff for 2026 is real.
-Minimum wage rose 6% in July 2024, capacity at tier-1 plants is booked through Q3 2026, and brands chasing $4 cotton tees still find Bangladesh cheaper.
+Vietnam raised its regional minimum wage by an average 7.2% effective January 1, 2026 under Decree 293/2025/ND-CP (following a 6% rise in July 2024), capacity at tier-1 plants is booked through Q3 2026, and brands chasing $4 cotton tees still find Bangladesh cheaper.
 This guide covers clusters, MOQ tiers, FOB ranges, lead times, EVFTA rules of origin, and the pitfalls we see when brands skip due diligence.

-Heads up: We're OneAim Apparel, a global sourcing agency, not a factory.
-We've placed brands in 15+ countries since 2022.
-Operational data below comes from our actual sourcing pipeline.
+Heads up: We're OneAim, a group of 100+ documented clothing manufacturers across 15+ countries.
+We've run programs in 15+ countries since 2022.
+Operational data below comes from our actual production pipeline.
 External sources are cited inline.

 Key Takeaways